 New York City

-Philly is often referred to as the sixth borough of New York City due to the nearby proximity.
-While New York City is really far more than a mere Philadelphia day trip, there’s still a lot you can see in a single day.
+Philly is often referred to as the sixth borough of New York City due to its nearby proximity.
+While New York City is really far more than one of the day trips from Philadelphia, there’s still a lot you can see in a single day.
 Pick a neighborhood and focus on that area for the day.
 Try the Upper East Side for its art museums like the Frick Collection.
 Or explore some free things to do in New York City.

 If you’re driving to the Big Apple for your day trip from Philly, I recommend parking on the New Jersey side and taking the train or the ferry into NYC.